 The second and the most important step of how to file

 The contents of the notice should be very specific.
 The consumer notice should contain the date of purchase, the value.
-Consumer notice should also contain the specific details of the complaint.
+A Consumer notice should also contain the specific details of the complaint.
 Consumer notice should also contain the specific details of the deficiency and the problem.
 The period of compliance of the notice should also be mentioned specifically in the notice.

 STEP THREE OF HOW TO FILE CASE IN CONSUMER COURT